-MIT graduate programs provide collaborative environments for advanced study, where students work together with faculty to extend the boundaries of knowledge.
+The Institute's graduate programs provide collaborative environments and cutting edge facilities, such as MIT.nano, for advanced study.
+Students work together with faculty to extend the boundaries of knowledge in fields ranging from quantum computing to medicine to political science to the arts.